redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/4-convert2rhel/upgrade-exercise.md

 - [Satellite 6.8 UI](https://student1-sat.guid.domain.com)
 - [Ansible Automation Platform 2.9 UI](https://student1.guid.domain.com)

-Note that in the following steps that are being performed on Tower, at any time, over on the Satellite console, review the registered hosts via clicking Hosts => All Hosts.
-Refresh the Hosts page to see changes as they occur a result from the automation being peformed via Tower.
+Note that in the following steps that are being performed on AAP, at any time, over on the Satellite console, review the registered hosts via clicking Hosts => All Hosts.
+Refresh the Hosts page to see changes as they occur a result from the automation being peformed via AAP.

 **Steps:**<br>
-1. Login to Ansible Tower, From the Dashboard main menu item, click INVENTORIES => Workshop Inventory => HOSTS
+1. Login to Ansible Automation Platform, From the Dashboard main menu item, click INVENTORIES => Workshop Inventory => HOSTS
     - Here, you will see we have RHEL and CentOS Nodes in a **static** Ansible inventory

 2. Take CentOS node snapshot (optional, if you've already performed this step during initial setup then skip)